gyng/book/articles/mavica/mavica.md

 ## Field vs frame

 Field: slightly worse image, no interlacing artefacts

 Frame: slightly better image, interlacing artefacts (moving things get shredded)

 ## Battery stuck

-Put a ribbon or floss around the battery first
+Put a ribbon or floss around the battery first so you can pull it out later.

 ## Applying EXIF